deNBI/simpleVMWorkshop/part2.md

 ### 2.3 Create a Snapshot

 Since your tools work as expected, you should now create a snapshot of your VM for later use.
+Before you do this, you should first stop your VM so that no data corruption appears.
+For this reason, please click on `Show Actions` and `Stop VM`.
-Please click on `Show Actions` and `Create Snapshot`.
+Once your VM is stopped click on `Show Actions` and `Create Snapshot`.
 Please use your name without whitespace (Example: Max Mustermann -> MaxMusterman).
 The upload of your snapshot might take a few minutes.